 Forty percent of buildings and homes in Pennsylvania fall above the recommended safety guidelines set out by the EPA.
 State officials have been recommending radon testing and prevention for a long time, but they have yet to set a mandatory standard across the state.
 Hopefully, this bill is going to jumpstart a larger state-wide, or even nationwide, action.

-Radon Rid Provides Professional and Certified Radon Testing and Remediation
+Radon-Rid, LLC Provides Professional and Certified Radon Testing and Inspection

 While this newly proposed bill may still need work, the legislation is certainly a step in the right direction for mandatory radon testing.
 Illness and death associated with radon is something we need to eliminate wherever possible.
 We hope this bill is going to be the start of something much bigger and will lead to ridding buildings of radon for the safety of inhabitants or visitors.
 Contact us for information about radon testing or remediation.